-5.5.1 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
-This is known as contextual safeguarding, which simply means assessments of young people should consider whether wider environmental factors are present in a young person's life that are a threat to their safety and/or welfare.
+5.5.1 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college or home.
+This has been known as contextual safeguarding, which simply means assessments of young people should consider whether wider environmental factors are present in a young person's life that are a threat to their safety and/or welfare.